-We routinely act on a broad variety of high-value, large-scale international and domestic arbitrations, principally under the LCIA, ICC or UNCITRAL Rules, both in London and in other jurisdictions where the dispute is subject to English law.
+We routinely act on a broad variety of high-value, large-scale international and domestic arbitrations, principally under the LCIA, ICC or UNCITRAL rules, both in London and in other jurisdictions where the dispute is subject to English law.

 We work closely with foreign law firms in assisting UK clients who are parties to international arbitrations in other jurisdictions.

 Our excellent links with the London bar mean that we work with and are well known to many of the leading arbitrators and arbitration specialists in London.
-Guy Morpuss QC is our full-time employed barrister so we are able to offer clients a full service on arbitrations with a specialist and highly regarded trial advocate.

-Types of disputes we have recently acted on include:
+The types of disputes we have recently acted on include:

 - joint venture corporate and shareholder disputes, particularly in emerging markets;

-- commercial contract disputes;
+- high value corporate and commercial contract disputes;

 - complex and substantial oil and gas disputes;

-- construction claims;
+- construction and engineering contracts and claims; and

 - financial services issues.